 Household tips for cooling

 • Invest in house plants.
 They can improve air quality and add extra shade near windows.
-They can also absorb some heat.
+They can also absorb heat.

 • Use lighter coloured materials around the house.
 Dark colours absorb more light and radiate it as heat.
 The same applies for your roof.
 So consider lighter colours when replacing or repainting it.